praizeTheFool/web/content/projects/moonveil/index.md

 ## Contributing

-This project is currently a personal setup.
-Contributions aren't open yet but if you find a bug or have a suggestion, feel free to open an issue on [GitHub](https://github.com/notcandy001/Moonveil).
+Contributions are welcome!
+Bug reports, suggestions, and feature contributions are encouraged.
+Feel free to open an issue or submit a pull request.
+[GitHub](https://github.com/notcandy001/Moonveil).